Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 - [Better Equipment Menu](https://steamcommunity.com/sharedfiles/filedetails/?id=878772496) - This has its functionality built in
 - [TTT Damage Logs](https://github.com/Tommy228/tttdamagelogs) - Use [this version](https://steamcommunity.com/sharedfiles/filedetails/?id=2306802961) instead
 - [TTT DeadRinger](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) - Overrides several scripts that are core to TTT that this also overrides (notably, the scoreboard and client initialization).
 As a workaround, you can use [this version](https://steamcommunity.com/sharedfiles/filedetails/?id=810154456) instead.
+- [TTT: Advanced Body Search](https://steamcommunity.com/sharedfiles/filedetails/?id=367945571) - Overwrites the body search dialog in ways that don't keep compatibility with the changes we also make to the same dialog.

 ## FAQs
 **Do I need the other versions of Custom Roles or Town of Terror as well?**\